mdn/webextensions-examples/native-messaging/README.md

 ## Testing the example ##

-Then just install the add-on as usual, by visiting about:debugging, clicking "Load Temporary Add-on", and selecting the add-on's "manifest.json".
+Then just install the add-on as usual, by visiting about:debugging#/runtime/this-firefox, clicking "Load Temporary Add-on", and selecting the add-on's "manifest.json".

 Now, open the extension's console using the "Inspect" button - this is where you'll see communication between the browser and native app.